Woman smiling and leaning on desk.

 It’s tempting to drop your business insurance once you stop working for a client, get a full-time job, or retire, but for E&O that’s a big mistake.
 Errors and omissions insurance is a claims-made policy.
 That means you’re only covered if your insurance policy was active both when an incident happened and when the claim was filed.

 For example, say an IT consultant buys E&O for coverage when helping a client try and win a big grant.
 The consultant lets the policy lapse after the client submits a grant application.
 Three months later, the grant is denied.
-If the client sues the consultant, the insurance company won’t help since the policy expired.
+If the client sues the consultant, the insurance company won’t help since the policy period has ended.

 That’s why it’s crucial to keep this type of insurance active – even when you think you no longer need it.